denis-mludek/kaiju/README.md

 You will want to change the log values as early as possible in your program so that no logs are missed.

 Note: The render durations are more interesting as a relative measurement to spot bottlenecks and focus any optimization effort.
 The absolute durations may be heavily influenced by the `console` itself sometimes being very slow.

 ![slow-console](http://i171.photobucket.com/albums/u320/boubiyeah/console.log.cost_zps4n1pvodl.png)

+#Full TS Example

+A full application [example](https://github.com/AlexGalays/kaiju/tree/master/example/src) using TypeScript